 Twitter offers a different proposition compared to Facebook and Instagram.
-Though the card based creative approach seen in the Twitter feed is similar to that of its rivals, the nature of the platform means that advertising copy and behaviour need to adapt accordingly.
+Though the card based creative approach seen in the Twitter feed is similar to that of its rivals, the nature of the platform means that advertising copy and behavior need to adapt accordingly.

 The obvious requirement for creative adaptation is the 140 character limit, which essentially drops to 117 characters limit when a link is added.
-Copy should to be punchy, to the point and contain relevant hashtags to maximise the potential social reach of the native ads.
+Copy should to be punchy, to the point and contain relevant hashtags to maximize the potential social reach of the native ads.

 Top Tip: Consider the timing of when users will interact with the advertising inventory in your app.
 If the interaction is short, the sizing of your ad space should reflect this.